squirrel2038/thearchdruidreport-archive/README.md

 the "Blogger Rounders 4"-themed pages (i.e. the pages with the light green background).
 It doesn't archive the mobile pages or the white-backgrounded comments pages (e.g. https://www.blogger.com/comment.g?blogID=27481991&postID=5178643773481630823).
-I might try to add some of these pages to "web_archive" before the site goes away.
+I might try to add some of these pages to "web_cache" before the site goes away.

 ### Dependencies